pallavikalshetti/Pro-Tasker-Frontend/README.md

 Responsive Design: The app is fully responsive, adapting to desktop, tablet, and mobile screen sizes, providing a consistent experience across devices.

 # Deployment:
-You can deploy the frontend to platforms like Netlify or Vercel.
+You can deploy the frontend to platforms like Netlify or Vercel or Render.
 Make sure to configure the environment variable REACT_APP_API_URL with the production API URL.
 Ensure your backend API is running before trying to access the frontend.